New Zealand government response to the COVID-19 pandemic: March 2022

-On 9 March, Hipkins announced that the isolation period for COVID-19 positive cases and household contacts would be reduced from ten days to seven days, which came into effect at 11:59pm on 11 March.
+On 9 March, Hipkins announced that the isolation period for COVID-19 positive cases and household contacts would be reduced from ten days to seven days, which came into effect at 11:59 pm on 11 March.

-On 10 March, Hipkins announced that all but four of New Zealand's 32 Managed Isolation and Quarantine (MIQ) hotels would revert back to being hotels by late June 2022.
+On 10 March, Hipkins announced that all but four of New Zealand's 32 Managed Isolation and Quarantine (MIQ) hotels would revert to being hotels by late June 2022.

-On 16 March, the Government announce plans to allow fully-vaccinated tourists from Australia to enter the country from 11:59pm on 12 April 2022 without having to undergo into managed or self-isolation.
+On 16 March, the Government announce plans to allow fully-vaccinated tourists from Australia to enter the country from 11:59 pm on 12 April 2022 without having to undergo into managed or self-isolation.

 On 23 March, Ardern announced that the Government would ease several of the COVID-19 Protection Framework's "red light" setting restrictions including: